drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 5. Like other LLM based systems, Cursor wasn’t great at knowing when to give up.
 A lot like LLMs waxing lyrical when asked to [describe a blank image](https://bsky.app/profile/simonwillison.net/post/3lphx7dly6c2w).
 The system’s ability to know when to ask for help, is currently elusive.

-6. Towards the end of the session, the agent seemed to get less accurate and therefore slightly less effective, I put this down to the code becoming too large, and although not hitting a system limit, it was likely hitting the LLMs context limits (for attention), for example if a fix required refactoring, it started to miss changes that should be made in other class/files.
-Although, quick to fix, once highlighted.
+6. Towards the end of the session, the agent seemed to get less accurate and therefore slightly less effective, I put this down to the code becoming too large, and although not hitting a system limit, it was likely hitting the LLM's context limit (or associated attention issues), for example if a fix required refactoring it started to miss changes that should be made in other class/files.
+Although quick to fix, once highlighted.

 7. As it reached the limit described above, the need for me to step in and debug the system happened more often, which was made more difficult due to the unfamiliar code.
 So, the process gets to the point where the user needs to 'take back' control/ownership of the code to enable better manual debugging for more complex problems.